AJaeck/python-bday-app/README.md

    export FLASK_ENV=development
    export FLASK_APP=app.py

-3. If Deploy necessary, push to Github main branch
+3. Make sure to use Git Dev branch for development

+### Deployment

+3. For deployment, merge Dev branch with Main branch which will trigger Digital Ocean App Deployment